1. What is this FrenchStreet.ca®?

 6. How do I search by city?

-Click on one of the 9 headings listed either on the top or bottom of every page.
-To search by city, type in a specific city in the Search Bar and click SEARCH.
+To search by city, click on one of the 9 headings and type a specific city in the Search Bar and click SEARCH.
 The database will produce a list of organization(s) that are either located in that city and/or service that city.
-To search for organizations offering services province-wide, select “Province-wide” from the “Region” drop-down menu found under “More Search Options.

-7. How will the REGION search option help my search?
+7. How will the LOCATION search option help my search?

 8. How will the GRADE search option help my search?

-When you chose the GRADE option, the database will refine your search results to display organizations that provide services and programs for a particular grade.
-The GRADE search option is found under “MORE SEARCH OPTIONS” located on the Search Bar at the top left-hand side of the screen.
+When you chose the GRADE option, the database will refine your search results to display organizations that provide services and programs for a particular grade (Kindergarden to Grade 12).
+There are 6 choices of Grade and a Post-secondary option.

-Results can be sorted by the tabs DATE, A-Z (alphabetical) and RATING located in the top right-hand corner of the screen.
-By default, search results are chronologically listed from most recently added to older entries in the database keeping our viewer up-to-date.
+Results can be sorted by the tabs DATE, A-Z (alphabetical), by your MOST RECENT SEARCH or by RATING located in the top right-hand corner of the screen.
+By default, search results are chronologically listed from most recent to older entries, keeping our viewer up-to-date.
 By clicking the appropriate tab option you are able to refine your search results.
-For example, selecting the “A-Z” option will alphabetically sort your results found.
+For example, selecting the “A-Z” option will alphabetically sort your results.

 11. How do I rate an organization and share the information?

 The site allows educators, students and parents to rate their experiences with the listed organizations and/or share their findings.
-At the bottom of each detailed description you will be able to share your experience through social media by clicking on the Email, Facebook and Twitter tabs.
+At the bottom of each description you will be able to share your experience through social media by clicking on the Email, Facebook and Twitter tabs.
 To rate your experience with the organization, click on the appropriate star (1 being poor and 5 being excellent).
 Your feedback will be added to our tallied results and published.
+You can also choose to have an organization under your Favourites by clicking on the little heart located on the top of the organization’s description.

 Note: CPF Ontario cannot be held responsible for feedback received and published.
 It is the sole opinion of the submitter.